dosemu2/dosemu2/doc/README.txt

    11. Mouse Garrot
    12. Running a DOS application directly from Unix shell

         12.1.
-Using "unix -e" in autoexec.bat
+Using unix -e in autoexec.bat
         12.2.
 Using the keystroke facility.
         12.3.
 Using an input file
         12.4.
 Running DOSEMU within a cron job